 - When hiking: “blazes” are rectangular patches of paint on trees to designate where trails are.
 Blue blazes are used to mark park trails, white blazes are used to mark the AT, and yellow blazes are for horse trails.

-Shenandoah National Park is famous for its fall foliage, and peak time is usually mid-to-late October.
+Shenandoah National Park is famous for its fall foliage, and the peak time is usually mid-to-late October.
 It’s a must-see, but know that everyone else wants to see the color-changing leaves too.
-I’ve been on Skyline Drive on a fall weekend when it’s bumper to bumper traffic.
+I’ve been on Skyline Drive on a fall weekend when it’s bumper-to-bumper traffic.
 If you can swing it, try and go on a weekday to avoid the crowds.